 I believe each of us has developmentally unique reasons for the way we drink.
 That’s why not everyone has a problem with alcohol, and why recovery can look a lot different among individuals who do.
 But we’re in a society powered by the alcohol industry that pressures many young people to drink long before their minds and bodies are fully developed.
-Many of us go through high school (and maybe college) with a heavy mix of drinking, blacking out, and making mistakes that can lead to a compounding of regrets and personal shame.
+Many of us go through high school (and maybe college) with a heavy mix of drinking, blacking out, and making mistakes that can lead to accumulated regret and shame.

-Some people grow out of heavy drinking, whether it’s right after high school or college, as they age into their thirties, or further, or after something they consider their “rock bottom.”
+Some people grow out of heavy drinking, whether it’s right after high school or college, as they age into their thirties, or later on – or after something they consider their “rock bottom.”
 Maybe it’s when they start a family or reach a new decade or milestone.
 It may be for health, mental health, interpersonal relationships, or perhaps a unique combination of personal reasons.
-A lot of people need assistance with maintaining sobriety through tools like recovery groups.
+They may seek support or assistance with maintaining sobriety through tools like counseling or recovery groups.
 Behavioral patterns can develop quickly, are often rooted in other ingrained problems, and can be hard to break.

 Despite all its turbulence, drinking alcohol (heavily) is still the norm and quitting is frowned upon.
 Alcohol is embedded into everything we do and celebrate.
 We laugh off the development of serious drinking problems, skirting the issue with swagger and finding solidarity in alcohol memes and merchandise.
 Stigma is a dangerous thing – it prevents people from admitting to and addressing inner traumas or turmoil.